-Colonel De la Cherois T. Irwin was born in Carnagh County, Ireland, on 31 March 1843 and entered the Royal Militia Academy, Woolwich in early 1860.
-He was commissioned a 2nd Lieutenant in the Royal Artillery on 1 July 1861 and was posted to the 10th Brigade, then under order for duty in the West Indies.
+Colonel De la Cherois T. Irwin was born in Ireland on 31 March 1843.
+He entered the Royal Militia Academy, Woolwich, in 1860.
+He became a 2nd Lieutenant in the Royal Artillery in 1861.
+He was posted to the 10th Brigade, then under an order for duty in the West Indies.

-Owing to the probability of war with the Northern States over the “Trent” affair, the brigade was diverted to Halifax.
-Irwin’s battery journeyed from Saint John, New Brunswick, to Montreal in sleighs during February 1862.
-He spent the next eight years at Montreal, Kingston and Quebec, marrying a lady from the latter city in 1867.
+The “Trent” affair created the potential for war with the US, and the 10th Brigade headed to Halifax.
+Irwin’s battery journeyed from Saint John, New Brunswick, to Montreal in sleighs, February 1862.
+He spent the next eight years in Montreal, Kingston and Quebec City, marrying in 1867.

-During these early years he studied hard at mastering his profession and gained the distinction of passing the entrance examination to the British Army Staff College, standing fourth in the entire British Army.
-Subsequently, he spent two years at Sandhurst.
-While at the College he was offered and accepted the appointment of Assistant Inspector of Artillery and Warlike Stores for the Dominion.
-He was posted to “A” Battery, the School of Gunnery at Kingston and promoted Major in the Canadian Militia.
-When Colonel French, the senior Inspector, left in 1873 to organize the North West Mounted Police, Major Irwin succeeded him as Commandant of the School of Gunnery and as Officer Commanding “A” Battery.
-In January 1876 he became Inspector of Artillery and Warlike Stores, an appointment shared with Lieutenant-Colonel Strange, and was promoted to Lieutenant-Colonel.
+During these early years, he studied hard at mastering his profession.
+He gained the distinction of passing the entrance exam to the British Army Staff College, standing fourth in the entire British Army.
+He spent two years at Sandhurst.
+While at the College, he accepted the appointment of Assistant Inspector of Artillery and Warlike Stores for the Dominion.
+He was posted to “A” Battery, the School of Gunnery, at Kingston and promoted Major in the Canadian Militia.
+When Colonel French, the senior Inspector, left in 1873 to organize the North-West Mounted Police, Major Irwin succeeded him as Commandant of the School of Gunnery and as Officer Commanding “A” Battery.
+In January 1876, he became Inspector of Artillery and Warlike Stores; an appointment shared with Lieutenant-Colonel Strange.

-In 1878 he was called upon to erect the defensive works around Victoria and to organize a battery for defence.
-The arrival of a Russian Squadron in San Francisco harbour provided sufficient threat to stimulate immediate action; Britain immediately released a number of naval guns; the sites were laid out quickly, subsequently constructed and the Battery trained.
-The shortage of qualified assistants and his dependence on locally hired labour made personal supervision of each detail necessary.
-Within four months, one 8-inch, three 7-inch and four 64-pounders were installed and fifty men were trained and ready to man them.
+In 1878, Lieutenant-Colonel Irwin was called upon to erect the defensive works around Victoria and to organize a battery for defence.
+The arrival of a Russian Squadron, in San Francisco harbour, provided a sufficient threat to stimulate immediate action.
+Britain immediately released some naval guns.
+They constructed the sites quickly and trained the battery.
+With a shortage of qualified assistants, he depended on local labour.
+He made personal supervision of each detail necessary.
+Within four months, they installed one 8-inch, three 7-inch and four 64-pounders.
+They trained fifty men ready to operate the guns.

-In 1882 Lieutenant-Colonel Strange retired and Lieutenant-Colonel Irwin succeeded him to command all the Artillery of Canada.
-He retired from the Royal Artillery, came on strength of the Canadian Militia and simultaneously was appointed to the Headquarters Staff in Ottawa; je was now able to carry out a reform which had long been on his mind – the organization of the independent units of the Canadian Artillery into a single regiment.
+In 1882, Lieutenant-Colonel Strange retired, and Lieutenant-Colonel Irwin succeeded him to command all the Artillery of Canada.
+He retired from the Royal Artillery and joined the Canadian Militia as Headquarters Staff in Ottawa.
+He was now able to carry out a reform that had long been on his mind.
+The organization of the independent units of the Canadian Artillery became a single regiment.
 He served as the Regiment’s first Commanding Officer.
-It was through his efforts that the Canadian Artillery was granted the distinction “Royal” in 1882.
+Through his efforts, the Canadian Artillery was granted the distinction “Royal,” in 1882.

-He also was responsible for other significant improvements: a better ration scale, the establishment of separate mess rooms, the preparation of rations by a Sergeant Cook, the expansion of the Royal Schools of Gunnery in Kingston and Quebec, the addition of a second Garrison Battery stationed at Quebec and the purchase of the Deseronto training area.
+He was responsible for significant improvements, a better ration scale, the establishment of separate mess rooms, the preparation of rations by a Sergeant Cook, the expansion of the Royal Schools of Gunnery in Kingston and Quebec, the addition of a second Garrison Battery stationed at Quebec and the purchase of the Deseronto training area.

-The Non-Permanent Force also benefited; he was instrumental in organizing the Canadian Artillery Association.
-This organization, the forerunner of all the militia associations, initiated a system of internal inspections and reforms which increased the efficiency greatly and esprit de corps of all Canadian Artillery units.
+He was instrumental in organizing the Canadian Artillery Association, the forerunner of all the militia associations, initiated a system of internal inspections and reforms, increasing the efficiency significantly and esprit de corps of all Canadian Artillery units.

-On 1 July 1897 he retired after twenty-five years service, fifteen years as head of the artillery.
-His career was not spectacular; his record of solid useful work, performed quietly and modestly with the good of The Regiment always foremost speaks for itself.
+On 1 July 1897, he retired after twenty-five years of service, fifteen years as head of the Canadian Artillery.
+His career was not spectacular.
+His record of reliability, useful work, performed quietly and modestly, with the good of The Regiment always foremost speaks for itself.

-In retirement he continued to enjoy his lifelong activity as an artist and remained active in numerous philanthropic organizations.
-He introduced golf to Ottawa and it remained one of his favourite activities.
+In retirement, he continued to enjoy his lifelong activity as an artist and remained active in numerous philanthropic organizations.
+He introduced golf to Ottawa; it remained one of his favourite activities.

-Colonel Irwin died in Washington at age eighty-five on 19 March 1928.
+Colonel Irwin died in Washington at the age of eighty-five on 19 March 1928.